American imperialism: Military bases

-During World War II, Franklin Roosevelt promised that the American eagle will "fly high and strike hard."
-But he can only do so if he has safe perches around the world.
-Initially, the Army and Navy disagreed.
-But the leading expert on "flying high and striking hard," Curtis LeMay, endorsed: "We needed to establish bases within reasonable range; then we could bomb and burn them until they quit."
-After the War, a global network of bases emerged.
-NCS-162/2 of 1953 stated: "The military striking power necessary to retaliate depends for the foreseeable future on having bases in allied countries."
-The bases were defined as nation's strategic frontier defining a sphere of American inviolate military predominance.
-The overseas network of bases in a one-sided affair, with no freestanding foreign bases on US soil.
-Chalmers Johnson argued in 2004 that America's version of the colony is the military base.
-Chip Pitts argued similarly in 2006 that enduring US bases in Iraq suggested a vision of "Iraq as a colony."
+During World War II, Roosevelt promised that the American eagle will "fly high and strike hard".
+"But he can only do so if he has safe perches around the world."
+After the war, the US established a network of bases.
+NCS-162/2 of 1953 stated, "The military striking power necessary to retaliate depends for the foreseeable future on having bases in allied countries."
+No foreign bases were present on US soil.